Silicone Breast Implants

 • Mentor MemoryGel

-Silicone breast implants became unavailable to the general public following a ruling in 1992 by the Federal and Drug Administration (FDA) that prohibited its approval as a consumer product.
+Silicone breast implants became unavailable to the general public following a ruling in 1992 by the Federal and Drug Administration (FDA).
+This prohibited its approval as a consumer product due to concern over leaks that allowed the silicone to enter the surrounding tissue and the bloodstream.

 Quote